Summary & Analysis of A Valediction: Forbidding Mourning

 And makes me end where I begun.

-About John Donne:
+About John Donne

-John Donne was one of the most prominent metaphysical poets who born in 1572 at London.
+John Donne was a one of the most prominent metaphysical poets who born in 1572 at London.
 He married Anne More in 1601.
 His poetry is famous for metaphysical conceits.
 His song A Valediction Forbidding Mourning is one of the master pieces of his works.

-Introduction to A Valediction Forbidding Mourning:
+Introduction to A Valediction Forbidding Mourning

 “A Valediction: Forbidding Mourning” is one of Donne’s famous love poems, written to his beloved wife, Anne More.
 Donne was leaving to France and his wife was worried due to her husband’s parting.
-When Donne was leaving, the parting words to say goodbye to his wife brought tears in Anne’s eyes.
+When Donne was leaving, the parting words to say good-bye to his wife brought tears in Anne’s eyes.
 Donne consoled her by this song to stop weeping and mourning.
 Donne praises their love that is spiritual love and asked his wife to not mourn on his parting.
 Donne uses metaphysical conceits to depict his true love towards his wife with different objects.

 Form, Style, and Rhyme Scheme of A Valediction Forbidding Mourning